‘Bachelorette’ Loser Dean Unglert Joining Cast Of ‘BIP,’ Will He Find Love Again?

 — E!
 News (@enews) July 18, 2017

-Bachelor In Paradise fan-favorite Sarah Herron also tweeted to the Bachelorette cast-off.
+Bachelor in Paradise fan-favorite Sarah Herron also tweeted to the Bachelorette cast-off.

 Don’t worry Dean, vulnerability on national television leads to great things.
 Trust me???? #TheBachelorette